-So you finally managed to book a well-earned holiday?
-So firstly make sure your Personal assistant has a note of the dates.
-I always try to ensure that there are no significant meetings or conferences planned a couple of days before or after my client’s holidays.
+So, you finally managed to book a well-earned holiday?
+So firstly, make sure your Personal assistant has a note of the dates.
+We always try to ensure that there are no significant meetings or conferences planned a couple of days before or after our client’s holidays.
 There is nothing more stressful than coming back from a relaxing break to find a pile of paper on your desk, a clogged in-box and a diary full of meetings preventing you from catching up.

 If you are going away, lean on your Virtual Assistant: forward your business calls to them, put an out of office message on your email suggesting that people contact your assistant in your absence and make sure your post is being checked regularly.

 Then you can go away on that wonderful holiday with a clear conscious knowing your business is being well taken care of.